-MILITARY SCIENCE, NAVAL SCIENCE, AND AEROSPACE STUDIES ROTC: RESERVE OFFICER TRAINING CORPS

-The Reserve Officer Training Corps (ROTC) is designed to provide men and women the opportunity to become officers in the armed forces of the United States while pursuing their college degrees in a variety of fields.
+MILITARY SCIENCE, NAVAL SCIENCE, AND AEROSPACE STUDIES ROTC: RESERVE OFFICER TRAINING CORPS to become officers in the armed forces of the United States while pursuing their college degrees in a variety of fields.
 ROTC scholarships are available to qualified persons to help defray the costs of a college education.
 Students who receive ROTC scholarships incur an obligation to serve after graduation in the branch of military service that provided the scholarship.
 (No obligation is incurred until the last two years; freshmen and non-scholarship sophomores may participate in ROTC without obligation.)